 Getting a driver’s license in Canada is a pretty straightforward process.
 The rules differ between provinces, so do some reading around the requirements.

-As a general rule, USA and Commonwealth countries (England, Scotland, Wales, Northern Ireland, Australia, South Africa) all have reciprocal agreements with Canada whereby residents of these countries can simply transfer their license without sitting any tests.
-Ireland is a country that does not have any such agreement in place.
+As a general rule, USA, Ireland and Commonwealth countries (England, Scotland, Wales, Northern Ireland, Australia, South Africa) all have reciprocal agreements with Canada whereby residents of these countries can simply transfer their license without sitting any tests.

 Tip#1: Request a copy of your driving history from the appropriate organization in your home country before you go to Canada.
 This document is important in many provinces for determining your driving experience.
 It will make getting a driver’s license in Canada much easier.